UniCSG: Unified High-Fidelity Content-Constrained Style-Driven Generation via Staged Semantic and Frequency Disentanglement: Experiments

-In all tables, we highlight the best value in \best{red} and the second-best in \second{blue} in each column.
-Quantitative comparisons are summarized in Tables~\ref{tab:csgbench_text} and~\ref{tab:csgbench_ref}.
-In the text-guided setting, UniCSG achieves strong content-consistency performance.
-While style-consistency metrics are slightly lower than Ovis-U1\cite{wang2025ovisu1}, UniCSG transfers style while preserving content structure.
+In the text-guided setting, UniCSG achieves a favorable trade-off between style consistency and content consistency.
+Although style-consistency metrics are slightly lower than Ovis-U1\cite{wang2025ovisu1}, it consistently preserves content structure while maintaining competitive stylization strength.
 Moreover, the FID score of 113.9397 outperforms multiple baselines (e.g., OmniConsistency\cite{Song2025OmniConsistencyLS}), indicating that the distribution of generated images is closer to the target style distribution.

-In the reference-guided setting, UniCSG achieves strong results.
-A high CSD score indicates effective style transfer, and a high DreamSim score indicates improved content preservation with reduced content leakage.
-DINO and CLIP-T scores are comparable to leading models, suggesting competitive visual quality and semantic content retention.
+In the reference-guided setting, UniCSG likewise achieves a strong style-content trade-off.
+A high CSD score indicates effective style transfer, and a high DreamSim score indicates improved content preservation with reduced reference-content leakage.
+DINO and CLIP-T scores are comparable to leading models, suggesting competitive visual quality and semantic content retention even when some baselines achieve lower FID at the cost of weaker content control.